unity3d-jp/MeshSync/Documentation~/index.md

 - Mac
 - Linux

+Please refer to the [installation](Installation.md) page to install MeshSync package.

 # Basic usage

 From the **GameObject** menu, choose **MeshSync > Create Server** to create a server object.